 Ever heard someone say something like ‘what goes around comes around’, or ‘everything happens for a reason’?

-These figures of speech are manifestations of this cognitive bias that often trick us into believing that if something good (or bad) happens to someone, it’s fair and fitting consequences delivered by some kind of cosmic justice.
+These figures of speech are manifestations of this cognitive bias that often trick us into believing that if something good (or bad) happens to someone, it’s just deserved and served by some kind of cosmic justice.

 In social psychology, this bias leads to the phenomena of victim blaming.

 In organisational psychology, it leads us to favour the input of those in higher roles, as we assume they are more competent.

 Overcoming this bias is the key principle of open strategy formulation, which advocates for a higher degree of internal inclusivity and participation beyond the top management team and influential middle managers.

 Research suggests that frontline employees are important to the formulation process, as they generate ideas that are practically relevant and critical to new knowledge creation.